 What is the difference between Full-time and Extended Full-time?

 The difference between Full-Time and Extended Full-time is primarily the time it takes to complete the program.
 With Full-Time option, students complete the program in 1 year and Extended Full-Time option, students complete the program within 2 years (by spreading out the courses over 2 years).
+Please note that the program length can impact your length of work visa after graduation

 - takes more than two years to complete the program and are limited to two half courses per session or four courses per year.
 The time limit for degree completion is six years.